Review provided by Valerie Mellema.

 Customer Reviews and Scores

-With over 600 reviews at Amazon.com for the Exerpeutic Inversion Table with Comfort Foam Backrest, I was able to see quickly that 70% of them were “five star”, 20% four star, and just a scant few ranging from three to one star.
-With an average of 4.5 out of five stars, it was clear that it was a good product with lots of happy owners.
+With over 1200 reviews at Amazon.com for the Exerpeutic Inversion Table with Comfort Foam Backrest, I was able to see quickly that 89% of them were “five star” or “four star”, 5% three star, and just a scant few ranging from two to one star.
+With an average of 4.3 out of five stars, it was clear that it was a good product with lots of happy owners.

-Still, I wanted to be certain that I wasn’t putting too much confidence in those stars, and went through to read various positive and negative reviews to be sure.
-I was surprised that someone gave it a low rating because of its durability, saying it was “not for lightweights … a VERY sturdy piece of equipment” they went on to say “I would give it a 5-star rating if I could use it!”
-In other words, they felt the 65 pound weight of the Exerpeutic Inversion Table with Comfort Foam Backrest was too much.
+Still, I wanted to be certain that I wasn’t putting too much confidence in those stars, so I went read through the various positive and negative reviews to be sure.
+I was surprised someone gave it a low rating because of its durability, saying it was “not for lightweights … a VERY sturdy piece of equipment” they went on to say “I would give it a 5-star rating if I could use it!”
+In other words, they felt the 55-pound weight of the Exerpeutic Inversion Table with Comfort Foam Backrest was too much.

 Another few negatives came from the discomfort experienced in the ankles, with some saying they felt it did not give enough contact.
-However, with less than 5% of the total feedback being less than three stars, it was easy enough to see this as a winner.
+However, with only 6% of the total feedback being less than two stars, it was easy enough to see this as a winner.